You Voted Yes! Conexus, Cornerstone, and Synergy Credit Unions Are Merging!

 As we transition to one entity, you can be assured we will be here supporting our members every step of the way as we always have.

-Pending member approval of the merger, any changes related to your account, such as a new debit card, account number, or online banking services, will be communicated well in advance.
+Any changes related to your account, such as a new debit card, account number, or online banking services, will be communicated well in advance.
 We are dedicated to making any necessary transitions as smooth as possible and will support you every step of the way with early and transparent communications.

 One of our goals in working together is to combine our resources and strategic investments to offer a differentiated and modern member experience, while gaining efficiencies that will benefit our members, employees, and the amazing communities we serve across Saskatchewan.